mrzv/dionysus/doc/tutorial/basics.rst

 A filtration is a nested sequence of simplicial complexes, :math:`K_1 \subseteq K_2 \subseteq \ldots \subseteq K_n`.
-Without loss of generality, we can assume that two consecutive filtrations differ by a single simplex, so we can think of a filtration as a sequence of simplices.
+Without loss of generality, we can assume that two consecutive complexes in the filtration differ by a single simplex, so we can think of a filtration as a sequence of simplices.

 .. image:: figures/filtration.png

-In Dionysus, a filtration is represented by a special class :class:`~dionysus._dionysus.Filtration` that supports both iterating over the simplices and looking up an index given a simplex.
+In Dionysus, a filtration is represented by a special class, :class:`~dionysus._dionysus.Filtration`, that supports both iterating over the simplices and looking up an index given a simplex.
 A filtration can be :meth:`~dionysus._dionysus.Filtration.sort`\ ed.
 By default this orders simplices by their data, breaking ties by dimension, and then